-- (a) To ensure proper identification and handling, Offers must be submitted in a sealed envelope appropriately marked.
-If the District permits Electronic Offers or Facsimile Offers in the Solicitation Document, the Offeror may submit and identify Electronic Offers or Facsimile Offers in accordance with these Division 47 Rules and the instructions set forth in the Solicitation Document.
-The District will not consider Facsimile or Electronic Offers unless authorized by the Solicitation Document. - (b) The District is not responsible for Offers submitted in any manner, format, or to any delivery point other than as required in the Solicitation Document.
+(a) To ensure proper identification and handling, Offers mustshall be submitted in a sealed envelope appropriately markedor in the envelope provided by the District, whichever is applicable.
+If the District permits Electronic Offers or Faesimilefaesimile Offers in the Solicitation Document, the Offeror may submit and identify Electronic Offers or Faesimilefaesimile Offers in accordance with these Divisiondivision 47 Rulesrules and the instructions set forth in the Solicitation Document.
+The District willshall not consider Faesimile or Electroniefaesimile or electronic Offers unless authorized by the Solicitation Document.

+(b) The District is not responsible for Offers submitted in any manner, format, or to any delivery point other than as required in the Solicitation Document.

 (3) Receipt of Offers.
-Offerors are responsible for ensuring that the District receives their Offers at the required delivery point prior to the Closing, regardless of the method used to submit or transmit the Offer.
+Offerors are The Offeror is responsible for ensuring that the District receives their Offersits Offer at the required delivery point prior to the Closing, regardless of the method used to submit or transmit the Offer.